-Once upon a time, in a small corner of Poland near the community of Gryfino, sat a forest of over 400 trees that had one unique feature: all of the trees were bent at a right angle before growing up like a normal tree.
+Once upon a time, in a small corner of Poland near the community of Gryfino, sat a forest of over 400 trees with one unique feature: all trees were bent at a right angle before growing up like a regular tree.

-Many stories were told about how these trunks were formed, from great winds to the wrath of God to the efforts of one man to pull a practical joke.
+Many stories were told about how these trunks were formed, from great winds to God’s wrath to one man’s efforts to pull a practical joke.

-There’s only one issue with this fairy tale: it’s completely true.
+There’s only one issue with this fairy tale: it’s entirely accurate.

 What is the Crooked Forest of Gryfino, Poland?

 The Gryfino Forest is a popular tourist destination in northern Poland.
-Visitors come from all over the world to see this peculiar forest, which has trees that grow both straight and crooked on the same plot of land.
+Visitors come from all over the world to see this peculiar forest with trees that grow straight and crooked on the same plot of land.

-The Crooked Forest of Gryfino, located in western Poland, is a park of pine trees that are all bent in the same direction.
-The trees were planted around 1930, and for some unknown reason, all of them began to grow crooked.
+The Crooked Forest of Gryfino, located in western Poland, is a park of pine trees bent in the same direction.
+The trees were planted around 1930, and for some unknown reason, they all grew crooked.

-Some believe that the entire forest was deliberately grown this way, while others think that it was caused by some sort of natural phenomenon.
+Some believe the entire forest was deliberately grown this way, while others think some natural phenomenon caused it.
 Whatever the cause, the Crooked Forest is a unique and fascinating place to visit.

 What’s the Truth Behind the Crooked Forest of Gryfino?

-Here are a few of the possibilities for the Crooked Forest of Krzywy Las, ranging from strange, unique gravitational pull to World War II devastation.
+Here are a few possibilities for the Crooked Forest of Krzywy Las, ranging from strange, unique gravitational pull to World War II devastation.

 As the oral tradition goes, a group of farmers planted this small grove of trees back in the 1930s because they wanted to make furniture.
-The curves in the trees are like this because they wanted to create unique designs and the intent was to harvest the forest after a decade or so.
+The curves in the trees are like this because they wanted to create unique designs and intended to harvest the forest after a decade or so.

-As they were about to get ready to harvest the trees, however, Germany invaded and all the plans on created bent, crooked furniture were tossed to the wind.
+As they were about to harvest the trees, however, Germany invaded, and all the plans on created bent, crooked furniture were tossed to the wind.

-There really isn’t any evidence as to what actually happened.
+There isn’t any evidence as to what happened.
 Some believe these pines were abused to create their unique “J” shape and bent shapes.

 Couldn’t Steam Building Be Just As Effective?

-It’s a fair question to those who might question the ship-building theory.
-There’s evidence, however, that the practice of manipulating the growth of trees to curve dates back to at least the 17th century and that it may have been common starting in the 19th century.
+It’s a fair question to those who might question the shipbuilding theory.
+There’s evidence, however, that manipulating the growth of trees to curve dates back to at least the 17th century and that it may have been common starting in the 19th century.

-Some believe that pine isn’t used for shipbuilding and that the forest must have grown naturally, but there are some modern shipbuilders who would even disagree with that!
+Some believe that pine isn’t used for shipbuilding and that the forest must have grown naturally, but some modern shipbuilders would even disagree with that!

 Significance of these trees to Poland and its people